crashoverride777/swifty-receipt-validator/README.md

 ### Manually

-Altenatively you can drag the `Sources` folder and its containing files into your project.
+Alternatively you can drag the `Sources` folder and its containing files into your project.

 ## Usage